wdrol/wdrol.github.io/other/build-a-responsive-web-page-wiki-js.markdown

 <br>

 > In finished code, we would never use inline styles like the header example above (we'll remove them later during the detail pass).
-If you want to see opinions explode, google why inline styles are bad.
+If you want to see hot opinions, google why inline styles are bad.
 Enjoy!
-{.is-warning}
+{.is-info}

 <br>

 So what is the point of cheating the widths like this?
+In responsive coding, one of the basic tenets is letting the content drive the code, not the other way around.
+If you have a look at the two screens below, notice the amount of horizontal white space between the Primary Menu Links and the CTA Button.
+In the large desktop screen there is plenty of available space, but the in the average laptop screen we've run out of room.
+We wouldn't have been able to notice this without the `width` cheats.

-Large Desktop Screenshot
+Large Desktop Screen

 ![wire-06.png](/solutions/development/build-a-responsive-web-page/wire-06.png)

 <br>

-Average Laptop Screenshot
+Average Laptop Screen

 ![wire-07.png](/solutions/development/build-a-responsive-web-page/wire-07.png =900x)